Wreck of the Ephraim Williams: Incident

 When the Ephraim Williams crew raised a distress flag, shortly before 10:30 am, confirming there were survivors onboard who needed rescue, surfboats from several stations launched to attempt a rescue.

 The second in command of Dailey's lifeboat stated that his wife was dying at home, and he had no wish to make his children orphans.
 Patrick H. Etheridge, the keeper of the nearby Creed's Hill Lifesaving Station quickly volunteered to take his place.

 The crew of the rescue surfboat of the Cape Hatteras Lifesaving Station proved it was possible to cross the sandbank, during heavy weather, with precise timing, and extreme effort, in order cross the bar at the height of a wave.
 With enough effort they proved a skilled and determined crew could cross over the bar before it was swept by the next trough.
 The crews of the other surfboats were unable to cross the outer bar.

-The surfboat's crew then rowed five miles to the distressed vessel.
+The surfboat's crew then rowed 5 mi to the distressed vessel.

 Crew members had to board the stricken vessel and bodily carry some of the exhausted crew to the boat.

 Dailey and Etheridge switched roles, and Etheridge guided the boat during the dangerous return to shore.
 Observers described the waves that day as the worst they had ever seen, and described their concern that the rescuers themselves would lose their lives.